samsquire/ideas3/README.md

 There are tools to implement distributed tracing.
 How about a tool that takes spans as placements and uses the span placement to schedule code in parallel and asynchonously?

+# 53. Random Allocator

+Randomly allocate processes to different machines and try different combinations to see what is more efficient.

 # Incomplete thoughts and ideas
 Function Mesh, automesh